0xpromethium/smalload/README.md

 # smalload

-**smalload** is a small, educational C kernel designed as a learning project inspired by Andrew S. Tanenbaum’s _Modern Operating Systems_.
-It aims to implement core OS concepts in a minimalistic, understandable way—starting from scratch in C.
+**smalload** is a small, fast and efficient C kernel designed as a learning project inspired by Andrew S. Tanenbaum’s _Modern Operating Systems_.
+It aims to implement core OS concepts in a minimalistic, understandable way—starting from scratch, in KISS(Keep It Stupid Simple)-philosophy in C.

 ## Purpose